 Emsisoft is a New Zealand-based company which has been providing antivirus solutions since 2003, and now has products covering everything from regular home users to demanding business types via its Enterprise Console.

-Emsisoft's baseline product is Anti-Malware Home, a capable offering which uses two engines (Bitdefender's and Emsisoft's own) to detect and block viruses, ransomware, 'potentially unwanted products' and more.
+Emsisoft's baseline product is Anti-Malware Home (opens in new tab), a capable offering which uses two engines (Bitdefender's and Emsisoft's own) to detect and block viruses, ransomware, 'potentially unwanted programs' and more.

-We browsed the Emsisoft program files to run a few checks, but couldn't see any issues.
-All the executables were correctly signed, including third-party components like OpenSSL and the Bitdefender engine, and they all appeared to be well-protected from attack.
+We browsed the files anyway, but couldn't see any issues.
+There was none of the cluttered mess of executables we often see with smaller providers: files were all digitally signed, with just a few key third-party components like OpenSSL and the Bitdefender engine, and they all appeared to be well-protected from attack.
 This isn't a package which malware can easily disable.

 This doesn't necessarily make the program difficult to use.
 If you're not technically inclined, you can ignore most of the options, and just click Scan and Clean > Quick Scan to run a basic malware check, or Logs to review what's happened recently.